gyulanemeth/bluefox.email/docs/personalization.md

 You can also personalize emails using data stored in bluefox.email.
 This is explained in the next two sections: "Built-in merge-tags" and "Contact properties".

 ## Built-in merge-tags

-There are a few built-in variables that you can use in your emails without sending them in your request.
-It means that these variables can also be used in campaigns.
+There are a few built-in variables you can use in your emails without needing to send them in your request.
+These are also available in campaigns.

 ### Contact's email address
-The first example is the contact's email address:
+The most basic example is the contact's email address:

 ```
 {{contact.email}}